-When a large earthquake occurs on the seabed, the ocean floor rises and falls.
+- When a large earthquake occurs on the seabed, the ocean floor can rise and fall.
 These movements displace the water above it and launch the rolling waves in every direction.
-These waves become destructive tsunami waves.

-It is not always true that the water level drops before a tsunami hits.
+These waves become destructive tsunami waves. - It is not always true that "the water level drops before a tsunami hits."

-It is important to find where evacuation shelters are on a hazard map and check the safe evacuation routes from your home to a nearest shelter.
+It is important to find where evacuation shelters are on a hazard map and check the safe evacuation routes from your home to the nearest shelter.